 How popular is Mariano?

 Which version is better?with its variant forms and related boy names.
-Prominent alternative forms of Mariano (#1152 a year ago) are Marian, Marie, Mario (#284 a year ago) and Marion (#1889).
-These forms of Mariano were favored a century ago (adoption of 0.2%) and are now much less conventional (adoption 0.08%, ▼59.9%), with the version Marion becoming less fashionable.
+Prominent alternative forms of Mariano (#1152 A YEAR AGO) are Marian, Marie, Mario (#284) and Marion (#1889).
+These forms of Mariano were favored a century ago (ADOPTION OF 0.2%) and are now much less conventional (ADOPTION 0.08%, ▼59.9%), with the version Marion becoming less fashionable.